Rainbow Hospice: Betty Brosius

 Founder Betty Brosius continued working with Rainbow Hospice until her retirement in early 2004.
 In 2003, Betty was diagnosed with terminal non-alcoholic cirrhosis and became a patient of Rainbow Hospice who cared for her until her death in March 2004.

-Inpatient Unit
+Inpatient unit

 In 2006, Rainbow Hospice began the creation of an Inpatient Unit, a specialized facility used by hospices to serve critical care patients in an environment where they have 24-hour access to direct care.
 After a year of planning and renovation, the Rainbow Hospice Ark, a 15-room Inpatient Unit, opened on November 11, 2007.

 The Rainbow Hospice Ark is located in a self-contained wing at St. Matthews Center for Health in Park Ridge, IL, a long-term facility that was built in 1959.
 In 2008, the Ark was awarded a design merit citation by Healthcare Design Magazine.

-Hospice and Palliative Care Services
+Hospice and palliative care services

-Hospice Care
+Hospice care

 Hospice care takes place wherever the patient considers home—whether that is at their house or in a skilled nursing facility or long term care facility.